 Frequently Asked Questions

-Starting on July 1, 2026, under the House Reconciliation bill (H.R.
+On July 1, 2026, under the House Reconciliation bill (H.R.
 1), also known as “H.R.
-1” or the “One Big Beautiful Bill Act,” Montana will introduce community engagement requirements for certain Montana Medicaid members.
+1” or the “One Big Beautiful Bill Act,” Montana introduced a new community engagement requirement for certain Montana Medicaid members.

 This FAQ reflects information known as of the publish date and can change as updates from CMS become available.